-The two premises are owned by a Housing Association (Paragon), and are leased for the provision of domestic violence services in Kingston.
-Further details as to the properties from which the Service will be delivered from are contained in Appendix 2.
+The refuge site comprises of one building which is owned by a third party (the residential social landlord Central and Cecil) for the provision of domestic violence services in Kingston.
+Further details as to the property from which the Service will be delivered from are contained in Appendix 2.
 Staff are responsible for carrying out the Housing Management function on behalf of the Refuge Landlords.